dares to teach must never cease to learn.” -- John

 contact HSLDA or your personal lawyer for legal advise

 before removing your child from school.
+Many schools today will help you get started in homeschooling.

 letter of intent can be as simple as a typewritten note